Declaration on Corporate Governance

 Legal relationships with members of the Company’s corporate bodies

-Dr. Dieter Schenk further continues to be the Chairman of the foundation board of the Else Kröner-Fresenius-Stiftung, which is the sole shareholder of Fresenius Management SE as well as a limited shareholder of Fresenius SE & Co.
-KGaA, and, in addition, continues to be a member and the Chairman of the economic board of the Else Kröner-Fresenius-Stiftung, which tasks include the administration of the Else Kröner-Fresenius-Stiftung’s participation in Fresenius SE & Co.
+Dr. Dieter Schenk further continues to be the Chair of the foundation board of the Else Kröner-Fresenius-Stiftung, which is the sole shareholder of Fresenius Management SE as well as a limited shareholder of Fresenius SE & Co.
+KGaA, and, in addition, continues to be a member and the Chair of the economic board of the Else Kröner-Fresenius-Stiftung, which tasks include the administration of the Else Kröner-Fresenius-Stiftung’s participation in Fresenius SE & Co.
 KGaA and the exercise of the voting rights attached thereto.

 The members of the Supervisory Board of FMC AG & Co.
 KGaA Mr. Rolf A. Classon and Mr. Gregory Sorensen, MD, as well as Ms. Pascale Witz are also members of the Supervisory Board of Fresenius Medical Care Management AG.